kyma-project/telemetry-manager/docs/contributor/performance-tests/metrics/metrics.md

 The test resulted in the following findings:

 ### Setup and parameters
-- Used metric size was `20` metric data points with `10` labels per each distinct metric
+- Used metric size was 20 metric data points with 10 labels per each distinct metric
-- `1Gi` memory and `1` CPU
+- 1Gi memory and 1 CPU
-- `memory_limiter` configured for `85%` memory limit, `10%` spike limit with `0.5` second check interval which results in (85 -10) `75%` hard limit equivalent to `750Mi` memory.
+- memory_limiter configured for 85% memory limit, 10% spike limit with 0.5 second check interval which results in (85 -10) 75% hard limit equivalent to 750Mi memory.
-- Batch processor configured to create batches with `1024` metrics, default batch size `8192` was exceeded by the gRPC client default payload limit `4MB`.
+- Batch processor configured to create batches with 1024 metrics, default batch size 8192 was exceeded by the gRPC client default payload limit 4MB.
 - Metric gateway configured with a log exporter to avoid possible outages by the gateway back pressure (default 2 gateway instances are available)

 ### Findings
-- Test results with a single agent instance and single receiver configuration: A single target scrape reached max `~120K` metric data point.
+- Test results with a single agent instance and single receiver configuration: A single target scrape reached max ~120K metric data point.
-- Single agent instance with single receiver reached `~280K` metric points per scrape (`~14K metric point/sec`) and stayed stable.
-For anything above, the `memory_limiter` processor refuses the metric data.
+- Single agent instance with single receiver reached ~280K metric points per scrape (~14K metric point/sec) and stayed stable.
+For anything above, the memory_limiter processor refuses the metric data.
-- Multi-Node test with single receiver performed on 15 Nodes cluster `1430` Pods (this was the max Pod count can be deployed on this cluster): Agent was able to scrape in total `~2.800K` metrics data per scrape loop, and data was pushed successfully to the agent without any data dropping by agent side.
+- Multi-Node test with single receiver performed on 15 Nodes cluster 1430 Pods (this was the max Pod count can be deployed on this cluster): Agent was able to scrape in total ~2.800K metrics data per scrape loop, and data was pushed successfully to the agent without any data dropping by agent side.
   - No memory issues identified and no additional memory impact found.
-  - Kubernetes API server request duration for `GET` operations reached `~750ms` and for `LIST` operations `~900ms`.
-There was only one short peak of `21s` detected for the `GET` operation.
+  - Kubernetes API server request duration for `GET` operations reached ~750ms and for `LIST` operations ~900ms.
+There was only one short peak of 21s detected for the `GET` operation.
-- `sample_limit` configuration tested for multiple receivers, it's work but there are no metrics identified to see limit violations when occurs, only logs are present in this case
+- `sample_limit` configuration tested for multiple receivers.
+Configured limitation works but there are no metrics identified to see limit violations when they occur, only logs are present in this case.
-- Multi-receiver test reached same stable limit of `~280K` metrics per scrape in total, but anything over this limit can cause OOM.
+- Multi-receiver test reached same stable limit of ~280K metrics per scrape in total, but anything over this limit can cause OOM.
 OOM was observed only when test execution with high load runs over 2 hours.
 Further investigation and analysis are required here to improve memory setting to get more resilience.

 ## Conclusion